-The Commonwealth Project comprises two areas, Commonwealth Main Shaft and Commonwealth South.
-The mineralisation at Commonwealth Main Shaft is typical of a volcanogenic massive sulphide (VMS) type system, containing high grade gold, silver, zinc, lead and copper mineralisation which occurs at the upper contact of a porphyritic rhyolite with the overlying volcanic sedimentary rocks.
-Mineralisation at Commonwealth South occurs at both the upper and lower contacts of the porphyritic rhyolite and is dominated by 1-50 mm thick stringers and disseminations, often associated with intense brecciation and faulting along the contacts of the porphyritic rhyolite.
+The Commonwealth deposit comprises two areas, Main Shaft and Commonwealth South.
+The mineralisation at Main Shaft is typical of a volcanogenic massive sulphide (VMS) type system, containing high grade gold, silver, zinc, lead and copper mineralisation which occurs at the upper contact of a rhyolite unit with the overlying volcanic sedimentary rocks.
+Mineralisation at Commonwealth South occurs at both the upper and lower contacts of the rhyolite and is dominated by 1-50 mm thick stringers and disseminations of sulphide, often associated with intense brecciation and faulting of the rhyolite.